-This is a photo of a parhelion grouping (from the Greek para=beside, and helios=sun,), a phenomenon commonly known as a sun dog.
-It occurs when the sun’s rays shine through ice crystals in the upper atmosphere, refracting the light and creating arcs.
-Sun dogs most frequently appear on either side of the sun, but spectacular variations can occur with more arcs.
+What you see here is a parhelion grouping (from the Greek para=beside, and helios=sun), a phenomenon commonly known as sun dogs or mock suns.
+These bright spots occur when the sun’s rays shine through ice crystals in the upper atmosphere, refracting the light at specific angles.
+Circles and arcs can also occur.
+Sun dogs most frequently appear on either side of the sun, but spectacular variations can occur with more spots and arcs.

 Arilus cristatus: Wheel bug

 This insect is a species of assassin bug, which is an extremely important friend of gardeners.
 The wheel bug is named for its impressive armor, which resembles a saw-toothed blade.
 The wheel bug preys on common pests such as Japanese beetles, tent caterpillars, and cabbage worms.
 Its uses its fearsome proboscis to pierce other insects…so you should try to avoid picking one up, as you could get a nasty poke!

 Amazingly, this organism begins its life cycle as white blobs of slime spreading across rotting wood.
 Only a few hours later, it transforms into a completely different form by sprouting tiny tubes covered with chocolate-colored spores.
 Slime molds, like their distant fungi cousins, are crucial links in the chain of decomposition, breaking down dead organisms to create nutrients and new habitat in the ecosystem.